Caleb & Brown

 Summary

-Bull and bear markets have unique characteristics that prospective investors should consider.
+Bull and bear markets have unique characteristics that prospective investors should consider and look out for.
 The metaphor of raging bulls and hibernating bears aptly describes the cyclical nature of financial markets.
 These investing seasons present different trade-offs, with opportunities and challenges aplenty.
 Understanding market cycles, and the effect that sentiment can have on markets is an important skill that can help an investor to navigate the volatile nature of the crypto markets.

 Share this article